Music in Darkness

-Music in Darkness (Musik i mörker), known in the United States as Night Is My Future, is a 1948 Swedish drama film directed by Ingmar Bergman.

-The screenplay was written by Bergman and Dagmar Edqvist, whose novel, Music In Darkness, is the basis of the film.
-The theme of blindness and of a blind's person subjective experience plays a major role in the psychological study depicted in the movie.
+Music in Darkness (Musik i mörker), known in the United States as Night Is My Future, is a 1948 Swedish drama film directed by Ingmar Bergman from a screenplay he co-wrote with Dagmar Edqvist, based on Edqvist's novel of the same name.
+The theme of blindness and of a blind's person subjective experience plays a major role in the psychological study depicted in the film.
 Bergman was deeply passionate about music and once said, "If I had to choose between losing my eyes or ears—I would keep my ears.
 I can't imagine anything more terrible than to have my music taken away from me."

 Plot

 Talented pianist Bengt Vyldeke loses his sight after being accidentally shot during a military exercise.
 Bengt is gripped by increasing bitterness and develops a relationship with Ingrid, a lower-class girl employed as a servant in the home of Bengt's parents.